Alicka Ampry-Samuel

-Alicka Ampry-Samuel is an American lawyer and politician.
+Alicka Ampry-Samuel (born May 6, 1976) is an American lawyer and politician.
 A Democrat, she served as a New York City Council member for the 41st district.
 The district included portions of Bedford-Stuyvesant, Ocean Hill-Brownsville, East Flatbush, Crown Heights in Brooklyn.

 In an upset, Ampry-Samuel was defeated for re-election in 2021 by Darlene Mealy, the former Council member whom Ampry-Samuel had succeeded four years earlier.

 Early life and education

-Ampry-Samuel was born and raised in Brownsville, one of the most impoverished neighborhoods of Brooklyn.
+Ampry-Samuel was born on May 6, 1976 in Brownsville, one of the most impoverished neighborhoods of Brooklyn.
 She graduated from North Carolina A&T State University and the CUNY School of Law.

 Career

 Ampry-Samuel first ran for the City Council in 2005, but lost to Darlene Mealy in the Democratic primary.

 Prior to public office, Ampry-Samuel worked as a Child Protective Specialist with the NYC Administration for Children Services.

 From 2012 to 2014, during a stint at the US Embassy in Ghana, she worked as a communication and outreach specialist for the United States Agency for International Development and subsequently on a human rights portfolio in the Embassy’s Political Office.
 She also served as Chief of Staff for State Assemblywoman Latrice Walker.